VerifyTests/Verify/docs/serializer-settings.md

 ### Convention

-A custom "is member a numeric a numeric Id" convention is supported.
+A custom "is member a numeric Id" convention is supported.

 To define a convention use: